sheisstarwithoutmoon/cove/README.md

   }
 }
 ```

-> [!NOTE]
-> Cove automatically loads environment variables (including API keys and DB URLs) from the local `backend/.env` file relative to the script path.
+Cove automatically loads environment variables (including API keys and DB URLs) from the local `backend/.env` file relative to the script path.
 You do not need to expose your keys in the Claude configuration file.

 ---